samuel-pedrielli/ego-centric-agi-safety-final/Lesswrong-article_final.md

 * Minimal parameter count for stable identity core
 * Can ego‑centric alignment scale beyond 10¹⁴ tokens?

+**Author note — AI assistance**
+Draft segments of this post were generated with large‑language‑model tools (Claude 4 and an OpenAI‑powered assistant, “Orazio”) and then extensively edited and fact‑checked by the author.
+Responsibility for all claims and errors remains solely with the human author.

 Contact: **samuelpedrielli@outlook.it**
 Full papers & code: <https://samuel-pedrielli.github.io>